-As at and for the 52 week period ended

-29 December 2012 28 December 2013
+29 December 2012

-(in millions of £, except for percentages and ratios or unless otherwise noted) Other operating metrics:

-Number of trading branches (3) 233 245
+(in millions of £, except for percentages and ratios or unless otherwise noted) Other operating metrics: Number of trading branches (3) 233 814 20% 245 935 27% Third-party debt (6) Cash Net third-party debt (7) Capital expenditure (8) EBITDA (9) Adjusted EBITDA (10) 139.9 1.5 138.4 26.3 34.6 40.4 173.0 2.9 170.1 38.0 50.5 54.8

-Average turnover per trading branch (in '000 of £) (4) Return on assets (5) 814 935

-Return on assets (5) Other historical and pro forma financial data: 20% 27%

-•

-Third-party debt (6) 139.9 173.0

-Cash 1.5 2.9

-Net third-party debt (7) 138.4 170.1

-Capital expenditure (8) 26.3 38.0

-EBITDA (9) 34.6 50.5

-Adjusted EBITDA (10) 40.4 54.8

-Includes interest expense related to our Subordinated Shareholder Loans, as well as interest payable under our prior senior facilities agreements.
+(1) Includes interest expense related to our Subordinated Shareholder Loans, as well as interest payable under our prior senior facilities agreements.
 This item also includes amortisation of issue costs (£1.1 million in 2013; £2.2 million in 2012 and £0.5 million in 2011).

-(2) Represents the aggregate of our intangible fixed assets, tangible fixed assets, investments and current assets.

-(3) Number of trading branches is given at the end date of the period, and does not include our "dark" stores.
-As at 28 December 2013 we held leases to 95 "dark" stores, which are our closed branches awaiting disposal, of which approximately 52% are either fully or partially sublet.

-(4) Average turnover per trading branch represents the turnover for the relevant period divided by the average number of trading branches in operation during that period.

-(5) Return on assets is defined as Adjusted EBITA divided by the aggregate of average total assets (excluding goodwill and intercompany debtors) for the period less average current liabilities (excluding intercompany creditors) for the period.
+- (2) Represents the aggregate of our intangible fixed assets, tangible fixed assets, investments and current assets. - (3) Number of trading branches is given at the end date of the period, and does not include our "dark" stores.
+As at 28 December 2013 we held leases to 95 "dark" stores, which are our closed branches awaiting disposal, of which approximately 52% are either fully or partially sublet. - (4) Average turnover per trading branch represents the turnover for the relevant period divided by the average number of trading branches in operation during that period. - (5) Return on assets is defined as Adjusted EBITA divided by the aggregate of average total assets (excluding goodwill and intercompany debtors) for the period less average current liabilities (excluding intercompany creditors) for the period.
 Average total assets and average current liabilities have been calculated based on the arithmetical average of the opening and closing balance sheet positions of assets and liabilities, respectively, for the applicable period.
-See "Presentation of financial and other information-Non-UK GAAP financial information".

-(6) We define third-party debt as debt from our (i) bank loans and other borrowings excluding debt issue costs, (ii) bank overdrafts, (iii) obligations under our finance leases and (iv) accrued interest.
+See "Presentation of financial and other information-Non-UK GAAP financial information". - (6) We define third-party debt as debt from our (i) bank loans and other borrowings excluding debt issue costs, (ii) bank overdrafts, (iii) obligations under our finance leases and (iv) accrued interest.